 Outside or fresh air should be kept to a minimum when tight temperature and humidity control is required.
 Outside air adds to the site's cooling, heating, dehumidifying and humidifying loads.
-We recommend keeping the outside air below 5% of the total air circulated in the computer room.
 Doors should be properly sealed to minimize leaks and should not contain ventilation grilles.